ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 .. figure:: ./media/usingvzmodMedia/media/image13.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 5.45336in
-   :height: 3.42758in

-   Figure 5‑54: The ArcNLET-Py VZMOD output in the Catalog Pane.
+   Figure 12-11: The ArcNLET-Py VZMOD output in the Catalog Pane.

 1. Take a moment to review the CSV text file and shapefile outputs to ensure your data has been processed correctly.
 Your data must be